Teachers begin second day of strike action in pay dispute

 Unions have demanded a 10% pay increase but the Scottish Government has offered 5%, including rises of up to 6.85% for the lowest-paid staff.

+Primary schools around Scotland were shut on Tuesday as teaching union members walked out.

-The latest day of action comes after SSTA and NASUWT members took two days of action in December and EIS members walked out on November 24.
+The January action comes after SSTA and NASUWT members took two days of action in December and EIS members walked out on November 24.

 Speaking on BBC Radio’s Good Morning Scotland programme on Tuesday, Education Secretary Shirley-Anne Somerville said: “We’ll continue discussions with the unions.